 As we approach the end of 2017, I would like to reflect on where search marketing is and where I think it is going.
 You will find articles that talk about the same future trends in the organic search field.
 Some patterns that people mention are how artificial intelligence will become more relevant in search.
 You will read how things like voice search will play an essential role in the way we optimize our sites.
 Experts continue to express the importance of user experience and how it will be critical to success.
-While I agree with all of these assessments, I don’t see many articles that talk about log file analysis, so I wanted to add my suggestion to the mix.
+While I agree with all of these assessments, I don’t see articles that talk about log file analysis, so I want to add my suggestion to the discussion.

 Think of log file analysis for search engine optimization like this.

 Imagine spending months researching a topic to drive more traffic to your site.
 Countless hours spent revising content and performing keyword research for the project.
 When the launch of the material goes out into the world wide web, you wait eagerly for all of that hard work to pay off.
 After weeks of tracking keyword rankings, traffic, and conversions, you notice no uplift.
 You head over to Google Search Console to see if any impressions are forming from this URL, but nothing is there.
 Back to the drawing boards for that next “SEO killer content” again, right?

 The one step that is important is if Google and Bing saw this content and if they can crawl it.
 Using Google Search Console and Bing Webmaster Tools is not good enough.
 These tools don’t show what web pages are crawlable by Google and Bing.

 Before we get into how to use one of these files for SEO work, we need to know what a log file is.
 I use GoDaddy to host my website, and they have a section in their C Panel suite where I can review the logs on my site.
 I combine the raw files there with Screaming Frog Log File Analyzer.
 This service from Screaming Frog can take hundreds of gigs worth of data and creates a dashboard that you can review the results from a log.
 Here is an example of what a raw file looks like.